 My daughter, Beatriz, calls me everyday so we can pray together.
 She asked me to pray with her every day for two things: her weight and her future husband.
 And every day she asks God for a love story. (sigh) Isn't that sweet?

 To start, Bea has some grit in her personality.
 I do pray that God will answer her prayers and give her a love story; I trust that He will.
-But her partnership will look quite different from Ivy's.
+But her partnership will look quite different from Isla's.
 The man who falls in love with Bea will have to either be milquetoast and let her run roughshod over him, or be kick-butt strong and give her a little what-for every once in a while.
 I don't know if she could handle any what-for at this point, and I know she would despise a weak man who let her run over him.
 Even though she and I are praying, she says she isn't ready for a relationship yet.
 Maybe she is right.
 (Or maybe she is afraid, bless her sweet baby heart.
 But that's another post.)

-Ivy, on the other hand, is the quintessential Disney princess.
+Isla, on the other hand, is the quintessential Disney princess.
 And I don't mean a modern Disney princess, like Mulan, or Elsa and Anna from Frozen; I mean a classic princess like Snow White or Sleeping Beauty.
-Ivy loves to look pretty; she is soft and sweet, accommodating to a fault, fundamentally feminine.
-And from what I've seen of Josiah, he has a lot of the classic fairy tale hero qualities.
+Isla loves to look pretty; she is soft and sweet, accommodating to a fault, fundamentally feminine.
+And from what I've seen of Jack, he has a lot of the classic fairy tale hero qualities.
 He is protective, always concerned that she eat enough, that her feet don't hurt, that she has water, that they aren't pushing too hard in rehearsals; he won't let her pay for anything or open her own car door.
 He even walks with something of a swagger -- not what you might have expected from a ballet dancer, but there you have it.

 Maybe that is why this pair has captured my heart.
 They are just so fairy tale!